Snipets

 Railroad News.

-10:20 this morning fioin the effects or a terrible injury sustained last evening while returning from Lake
+Joseph's hospital at 10:20 this morning following the effects or a terrible injury

-Maxinkuckee on the Vandalia special, which reached here about 9 o'clock.
+which reached here about 9 o'clock.

-Before his death tbe unfortunate lad stated that the car was so crowded that he walked out upon the front
+Before his death tbe unfortunate lad stated that the car was so crowded that he walked

-platform of Ihe coach and descending to the last step on the north side grasped the railing and was leaning
+out upon the front platform of Ihe coach and descending to the last step on the north

-out when his hip struck the cattle guard at the second crossing this side of Verona with such force as to
+the second crossing this side of Verona with such force as to break his hold and as he

-break his hold acd as he fell to the ground his left leg slid beneath the wheels and was crushed below the
+fell to the ground his left leg slid beneath the wheels and was crushed below the

 knee.

-He lay all night by the side of the track suffering untold agony and was first discovered about 5 o'clock this
+He lay all night by the side of the track suffering untold agony and was first discovered

-morning by Z. W. Drltt, a well-known farmer of the county, who happened to be passing that way.
+about 5 o'clock this morning by Z. W. Drltt, a well-known farmer of the county, who happened

 After doing all he could to relieve the boy's sufferings, Mr, Drltt awaited developments.

-young Copeland was taken on board.
+Dritt, and young Copeland was taken on board.

-When the train reached Logansporl the boy was taken direct to St. Joseph's hospital, where he died at
+When the train reached Logansporl the boy was taken direct to St. Joseph's hospital, where he

-death was due not so much to the injury as to the shock occasioned by the exposure.
+that the boy's eath was due not so much to the injury as to the shock occasioned by the exposure.

 After death the remains were taken in charge by Daniel Kilian, the undertaker.

 The time of the funeral will be announced tomorrow.
-It is said that the boy's parents were not aware that he
+It is said that the boy's parents were not

-had gone to Maxinkuckee on the excursion train.
+aware that he had gone to Maxinkuckee on the excursion train.

 Mr. Copeland is employed as night watchman at the Panhandle freight house.